Like Fred and Ginger or salt and pepper, enzymes and health go hand in hand.

-The body can't produce a finite supply of enzymes.
-Like a bank account, if you continuously make withdrawals without depositing money, you’ll soon be broke.
+The body can’t produce a finite supply of enzymes.
+Like a bank account, if you keen on making withdrawals without depositing money, you’ll soon be broke.

 The pancreas produces most of your dog’s enzymes and releases them into the small intestine.
-This is where most of your dog’s food gets digested.
-And it's where his enzymes work their magic and break foods down into smaller units his body can use for fuel.
+That’s where most of your dog’s food gets digested.
+And it’s where his enzymes work their magic and break foods down into smaller units his body can use for fuel.

 There are three main digestive enzymes produced in the body and each has its own role: